• Resources

 You don’t technically need a lawyer, but a good lawyer greatly increases your chances of winning benefits at the hearing.
 They’ll know the best way to present your case, how to answer a judge’s questions, and what questions to ask the vocational expert.

-Based on a 2023 analysis by Atticus, people win benefits at their hearing 54% of the time.
-That’s a much higher approval rate than initial application and reconsiderations.
+People win benefits at their hearing 54% of the time.
+That’s a much higher approval rate than the initial application and reconsiderations.
 Having a lawyer also triples your chances of winning a hearing.

 Since the pandemic, many disability hearings happen virtually over the phone instead of in-person.
 That also means you can have a lawyer from another state (and it’s common to do so) because they don’t have to travel to your local courthouse.